Chart Color Schemes

 Hillarys has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely affecting the region.
-Notable initiatives include Hillarys Cycle Network Expansion, The Harbour Hillarys, Hillarys Boat Harbour Activation Master Plan, and Harbour Rise Masterplanned Community (final stages).
-Relevant projects are detailed below.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 16 such projects that could potentially impact the area.
+Notable ones include Hillarys Cycle Network Expansion, The Harbour Hillarys, Hillarys Boat Harbour Activation Master Plan, and Harbour Rise Masterplanned Community (final stages).
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.